facetoe/zenpy/docs/zenpy.rst

 :class:`Zenpy` maintains several caches to prevent unecessary API calls.

-If we turn DEBUG on, we can see Zenpy's caching in action.
+If we turn logging on, we can see Zenpy's caching in action.
 The code:

 .. code:: python